-Hidden edges or repressions are like a field of treasure for personal and deep artistry.
-Follow these steps to take the warrior’s journey into your own psyche.
+Hidden edges/repressions/blind spots or dark points* are like a field of treasure for personal and deep artistry.
+Follow these steps to take the warrior’s journey into your own psyche, a journey of sacrifice.
+Peter Brook notes, “The act of performance is an act of sacrifice, of sacrificing what most men prefer to hide – this sacrifice is his gift to the spectator.”7

-Shadow work takes on the journey of Jo-Ha-Kyu, which are the three main parts of a story: (1) Thesis (problem or lead); (2) Antithesis (working with the problem or alchemical process); (3) Synthesis (solution or gold).
+Shadow work takes on the journey of Jo-Ha-Kyu or Jo-Ha-Kyu-Jo, which are the main parts of a story: (1) Thesis (problem or lead); (2) Antithesis (working with the problem or alchemical process); (3) Synthesis (solution or gold).
 These stages are to be journeyed with movement or dance.
+This involves finding the twist (Jo), entering the twist (Ha) to climax (Kyu), and concluding with the reverse twist (Kyu/Kyu to new Jo).
+Sondra Fraleigh, who makes heavy use of alchemy in relation to butoh noted, “Butoh alchemy prepares me for uneven footing.”5 Let the journey begin.

 Before embarking, you must be in a comfortable space.
 You must also have nurtured yourself well already.